wenushkamallikarachchi/SSL-Translator-Research_Project/README.md

 ## Functionalities
  - Convert Sinhala Sign word to Sinhala or English Language
  - Convert Sinhala Sign sentence to Sinhala or English Language
- - Convert voice or text to Sinhala Sign Language
+ - Convert voice or text to Sinhala Sign Language using 3D model avatar

 ## Technologies and Tools
  - Flutter